Recently I was interviewed for the Emotional Autoimmunity podcast with Kerry Jeffrey.

 Exactly.
-And so did they end up removing that that part of the thyroid?
+And so did they end up removing that part of the thyroid?

 And, and now it was really playing up, you know, and that was really making a mess of things, especially since I changed my diet, you know, still sticking to that.
 I was still, you know, as healthy as I’ve ever been, you know, I was still doing all those amazing things to get my brain right.
 But at the same time, now, my thyroid decided, you know, to pack it in and say, you know, we’re going to, I’m going to give you a hard time on your body temperature now, I’m going to make it difficult for you to think and to do things that have energy.

 And I just thought check this thing out.
 I don’t know whether it was psychosomatic but something triggered it and made it go to the next level.
 So I avoided touching it for about 18 months to two years.
-And the reason why is because I was sick of being in a poke them product by doctors over the last three or four years.
+And the reason why is that I was sick of being poked them product by doctors over the last three or four years.
 And we got to the point where eventually it was operated on because I think my surgeon was overly enthusiastic to open up my throat and take it out.

 And I say that now because that happened in 2016, and reflecting on it now, I really think that was the wrong decision to take that half of my thyroid out, especially since what it led to was then even greater symptoms of thyroid challenges, even greatest symptoms are under activity, weight gain, and temperature issues.
 And you know, all the things that you actually have experienced in your own thyroid condition.

 And it would have been difficult for you to tell at that stage.
-Well, what’s what’s a hangover from the stroke?
-And what’s the brain fog and the lethargy, and the inability to think that comes from being hyperthyroid.
+Well, that’s what’s a hangover from the stroke?
+And what’s the brain fog and the lethargy, and the inability to think that comes from being hyperthyroid?

 You nailed it.
 That’s exactly what was going on.
-And I remember going backwards and forwards to my follow up appointments with my head surgeon and my follow up appointments with my thyroid surgeon, and all the special that I went and consultant and then separately and to get third, fourth and fifth opinions.
+And I remember going backward and forwards to my follow-up appointments with my head surgeon and my follow-up appointments with my thyroid surgeon, and all the special that I went to and consultant and then separately to get third, fourth, and fifth opinions.
 And that was the one question I was asking.
 I was like, okay, so is it what I’m experiencing from my head?
 Or is it on my thyroid?